strands-project/strands_documentation/docs/datasets/marathon.rst

 ~~~~~~~~~~~~~~~~~

 | The dataset contains all the `data <https://strands.pdc.kth.se/public/Marathon_2014/mongodb>`__ logged by the robots during operation, exported from the `mongodb <http://wiki.ros.org/mongodb_store>`__ database.
 For information on the relevant collections please refer to the `Strands <http://strands.acin.tuwien.ac.at/index.html>`__ project.
 |  Separately, data corresponding to observations acquired by the robot with the Pan-Tilt unit and the RGB-D sensor have been exported and can be found `here <https://strands.pdc.kth.se/public/Marathon_2014/metric_maps>`__.
-For a description of the format as well as how to parse the data please refer to this `readme file <kth_lt>`__.
+For a description of the format as well as how to parse the data please refer to this `readme file <kth_lt.rst>`__.

 Download
 ~~~~~~~~